The Evil Eye: Meaning, History, and Where to Buy an Authentic One While Traveling

 The Middle East: Hamsa and the Hand of Fatima

-Across the Middle East — in Egypt, Israel, Lebanon, Jordan, and Morocco — the primary evil eye talisman takes a different form: the Hamsa, also known as the Hand of Fatima in Islamic tradition and the Hand of Miriam in Jewish culture.
+Moreover, Across the Middle East — in Egypt, Israel, Lebanon, Jordan, and Morocco — the primary evil eye talisman takes a different form: the Hamsa.
+Muslims know it as the Hand of Fatima; in Jewish culture, it goes by the Hand of Miriam.
 It’s a stylized open hand with an eye in the center of the palm, often decorated with intricate geometric patterns in blue and gold.

-The Hamsa is considered a powerful shield against the evil eye and is one of the most recognized symbols of the region.
+The Hamsa serves as a powerful shield against the evil eye.
+It ranks among the most recognized symbols of the region.
+Understanding the evil eye meaning helps explain why the Hamsa has become so universally recognized.
 In Morocco, you’ll find Hamsa hands cast in silver, painted on walls, woven into rugs, and carved into wooden doors throughout the medinas of Marrakech, Fez, and Chefchaouen.
 Discover the medinas on a North Africa tour.

 Israel: Ayin Hara

-In Jewish tradition, the evil eye (ayin hara in Hebrew) has been discussed in the Talmud for millennia.
-The belief is that excessive praise or public displays of success can attract the evil eye from envious onlookers.
-Red string bracelets tied around the left wrist — a Kabbalistic tradition associated with protection — became widely known after celebrities adopted the practice in the early 2000s, but the tradition itself is centuries old.
+In Jewish tradition, the Talmud has discussed the evil eye (ayin hara in Hebrew) for millennia.
+Jews believe that excessive praise or public displays of success can attract the evil eye from envious onlookers.
+Red string bracelets tied around the left wrist represent a centuries-old Kabbalistic protection tradition.
+Celebrities brought them wider attention when they adopted the practice in the early 2000s.
 Jerusalem’s Old City markets carry an extraordinary variety of both Hamsa and nazar talismans.

 India and South Asia

-In India, the evil eye is called nazar or drishti, and protection rituals are woven into everyday life.
+Furthermore, in India, people call the evil eye nazar or drishti, and protection rituals weave through everyday life.
 Black kohl dots are painted on babies’ foreheads and cheeks to deflect the gaze.
 Strings of dried chilies and lemons hang at doorways and on vehicles.
-The peacock feather is also used as a protective symbol.
+People also use the peacock feather as a protective symbol.
 In some regions, a black thread tied around the wrist or ankle serves the same protective function as the nazar bead.

 Latin America: El Mal de Ojo

 In Mexico, Guatemala, and across Latin America, mal de ojo (bad eye) is taken very seriously, particularly when it concerns young children.
 The belief holds that a person with “strong eyes” (often associated with light eye color) can accidentally harm a child through admiration.
 The traditional remedy involves a healer performing a cleansing ritual, or limpia, using an egg to absorb the negative energy.
-Turquoise and red bracelets are commonly worn as protection, and Hamsa-style pendants appear throughout Mexican craft markets.
+Many people wear turquoise and red bracelets for protection, and Hamsa-style pendants appear throughout Mexican craft markets.

 Italy: Il Malocchio